Henry B. Plant Museum: Special exhibitions

-The museum also hosts special exhibitions outside of their permanent collection.
+The museum also hosts special exhibitions outside of its permanent collection.
 One such exhibit was The Sportin' Life from March 21, 2020 - February 21, 2021.
 Popular sporting paraphernalia from the Gilded Age was displayed, including Babe Ruth signed baseballs, assorted swimming suits, golf equipment, and racing equipment.
 Other notable exhibits included Imperial Designs: From the Habsburg’s Herend to the Romanov’s Fabergé and Red Cross Nursing and the War of 1898.
 In 2015, the Plant Museum hosted Passionate Design: The American Arts & Crafts Movement, a special exhibition of material from the collection of the Museum of the American Arts and Crafts Movement, now complete as of 2020 in St. Petersburg, Florida.